Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day03_session03_rowell_work-plan.md

 You're moving from research goals (which is the heart of the project proposal) to the plan of work.
 Additionally, your team is committing, logistically and emotionally, to this plan of work.

-Today I'm going to through you into the deep end.
+Today I'm going to throw you into the deep end.
 Choose one of the two project charters below, from either Emory's Center for Digital Scholarship or Yale's DH Lab:

 - Varner, Stewart.
 2014. "[Project charter](https://web.archive.org/web/20200204172442/https://stewartvarner.com/2014/05/project-charter/)."
 Stewart Varner: Scholarship, Libraries, Technology (blog).
 - Yale Digital Humanities Lab.
 2019. "[Project charter](https://dhlab.yale.edu/assets/docs/ProjectCharter-RPG.pdf)."